hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 <!--END_DOCUSAURUS_CODE_TABS-->

+Now go to the window where you started Jet.
+Its log output will contain the output from the pipeline.

-If `TweetPublisher` was running while you were following these steps, you'll now get a report on the whole history.
+If `TweetPublisher` was running while you were following these steps, you'll now get a report on the whole history and then a steady stream of real-time updates.
 If you restart this program, you'll get all the history again.
-That's how a replayable data source behaves.
+That's how Hazelcast Jet behaves when working with a replayable source.

 Sample output: